Cannabis policy of the Biden administration

-U.S. President Joe Biden stated in February 2021 that his administration will pursue cannabis decriminalization as well as seek expungements for people with prior cannabis convictions.
+U.S. President Joe Biden stated in February 2021 that his administration would pursue cannabis decriminalization as well as seek expungements for people with prior cannabis convictions.

 As of October 2022, Biden pardoned thousands of people convicted of marijuana possession under federal law.
 However, according to the Marshall Project, nobody was released from prison as a result of the October 2022 pardons, as no federal inmates were incarcerated for simple marijuana use at the time.

 Background

 The use, sale, and possession of cannabis over 0.3% delta-9-THC in the United States, despite state laws, is illegal under federal law.
 As a Schedule I drug under the federal Controlled Substances Act of 1970, cannabis over 0.3% delta-9-THC (legal term marijuana) is considered to have "no accepted medical use" and have a high potential for abuse and physical or psychological dependence.
 Cannabis use is illegal for any reason, with the exception of FDA-approved research programs; however, individual states have enacted legislation permitting exemptions for various uses, mainly for medical and industrial use but often also recreational use.